UmeshEkhande/CPP_Adv_Assignments/Assignment4/README.md

-# Assignment3: File reading using getline() function part1
+# Assignment4: File reading using getline() function part2

 ## Overview
-This assignment involves file reading in C++ to read and process triangle data from a file provided by user. `getline` function is used which allows accepting and reading single and multiple line strings from the input stream
+This assignment involves file reading in C++ to read and process triangle data from a file provided by user. `getline` function is used which allows accepting and reading single and multiple line strings from the input stream. `istringstream ` is utilized for string parsing,

 ## Code path